-- Place khichdi in individual serving bowls and squeeze with fresh lemon.
-Top with spiced cauliflower and green pepper vegetable topping.
+- Portion khichdi into individual serving bowls and squeeze with fresh lemon.
+Top with spiced cauliflower and green peppers.
 Enjoy!
-This is a satisfying and complete meal.
+This is a highly satisfying and complete vegetarian meal.

 I sincerely hope that you try my recipe, but if obtaining the ingredients is a challenge, I also recommend this kitchari kit from Pure Indian Foods in New Jersey.